martonbognar/microprofiler/README.md

 All tools and experiments are bundled into a Docker container for convenience, but can of course also be run separately.
 As such, the only prerequisite is to have [Docker](https://docs.docker.com/engine/install/) installed on your system.
 The container can be built with `make docker-build` and run with `make docker-run`.
+Building the container takes about 6 hours and requires 10 GB of disk space.

 The rest of this document describes the components of the Docker container, with references to the build steps outlined in the [Dockerfile](./Dockerfile).